Home Page

 Figure 0

 Fig. 1 - Plot of $1/x^2$ over domain $[1,4.5]$.
 This function monotonically decreases over $(0, \infty)$ such that $f(x \rightarrow \infty) \rightarrow 0$.
-Notice that each value of $1/n^2$ is contained within $f(x)=1/x^2$
+Notice that each element in $1/n^2$ is contained within $f(x)=1/x^2$

 $$\bbox[8px,border:1px solid black]{ \lim_{t \rightarrow \infty} \int_{1}^{t}\frac{1}{x^2}\ dx = \lim_{t \rightarrow \infty} \left[1 - \frac{1}{t}\right] = 1 - \cancelto{0}{\lim_{t \rightarrow \infty} \left[\frac{1}{t}\right]} = \bbox[#FF1,8px,border:0px solid red]{1}\ } \tag{Eq.
 4} $$

 Eq.
-4 - If $t \rightarrow \infty$, then the denomenator in $\frac{1}{t}$ approaches infinity.
-Therefore our quotient approaches zero -- and our integral is equal to 1.
+4 - If $t \rightarrow \infty$, then our quotient approaches zero and the integral is equal to 1.

-Ask: if $\int_{1}^{\infty} \left[\frac{1}{x^2}\right] dx$ converges to a real and finite value, then will $\int_{1}^{\infty} \left[\frac{1}{x}\right] dx$ also converge?
-Consider the similarities:
+Ask: if $\int_{1}^{\infty} \left[\frac{1}{x^2}\right] dx$ converges to a real and finite value, then does $\int_{1}^{\infty} \left[\frac{1}{x}\right] dx$ also converge to a real, finite value?
+Consider these similarities:

 Figure 1